selfridgeoya/Threat-Hunt-The-Broker/README.md

 | order by Timestamp asc

 <img width="2088" height="884" alt="image" src="https://github.com/user-attachments/assets/674ec6c2-a6b1-48f5-ab62-494663993b4e" />
-📸 Insert screenshot here (show ProcessCommandLine clearly)

 Finding

-Command used to confirm identity:
+Command used to confirm identity: whoami

-whoami

 This confirms the attacker verified the current execution context after gaining initial access.

-🚩 Network Enumeration
+### 🚩 Network Enumeration

+The attacker enumerated network resources.

 Investigation

 Next, I searched for commands used to enumerate network resources.
 A common technique is using net view to discover available systems and shares within the domain.

-Query Used (network share enumeration) DeviceProcessEvents
+Query Used
+DeviceProcessEvents
 | where  DeviceName has_any ("as-pc1", "as-pc2")
 | where  ProcessCommandLine startswith "net"